Hekaton003/Personal-projects/weather/README.md

 # Weather app
-  This website  is about displaying  5 days  weather forecasts for the city we choose to look for.
+  This website displays 5-day weather forecasts for the city we choose